BrianMillerS/wine_quality_classification/README.md

 - [Project Results](#project-results)

 ## Project Overview

-This project delved into predicting wine quality based on physical and chemical traits using machine learning.
+Predicting wine quality based on physical and chemical traits using machine learning.
 We experimented with four models: XGBoost, Random Forest, Logistic Regression, and Naive Bayes.
 XGBoost outperformed other models due to its superior handling of complex variable interactions and its flexibility in fine-tuning, achieving an accuracy of 0.85 and an F1 Score of 0.86.
 Interestingy, higher alcohol content is a major indicator of quality, alongside factors like sulphate content and acidity, which contribute significantly to a wine's aroma and flavor.

+## Description of the Data
+The data was downloaded from <a href="https://archive.ics.uci.edu/dataset/186/wine+quality" target="_blank">UC Irvine’s curated repository</a> of datasets for machine learning.
+The data consisted of a single table with 1600 rows, each containing data on a specific portuguese red wine variant.
+Along with the wine’s quality score (the median score from three professional wine tasters) the table also had eleven other columns with measured physicochemical properties.

 ## Methods Overview
 + Exploratory Data Analysis